 What to expect?

-The retreat aims to deepen our capacity to respond to the difficult moments in our lives with kindness, care, courage, and wisdom.
-The content of the retreat will consist of topics, guided meditations, walking meditation, self-reflective exercises in self-compassion, compassion and mindfulness to promote wellbeing and resilience.
+The retreat aims to deepen our capacity to respond to difficult moments with kindness, care, courage, and wisdom.
+The content of the retreat will consist of topics, teacher-guided and self-guided seating/movement/walking meditations, as well as self-reflective meditations in self-compassion, compassion and mindfulness to promote wellbeing and resilience.
+During the retreat, a workbook will be provided to promote reflective journaling on the topics and meditations included in the program.

 We wish to take full advantage of the picturesque surroundings by providing ample opportunities to go on mindful walks for contemplative reflections where you can immerse yourself in nature.
-You will be introduced to different aspects of forest bathing.

-Retreat Training objectives
+Retreat Learning objectives

 After participating in this retreat, you will be more able to:

-- Extend feelings of goodwill, kindness and warmth towards self and others
+• Cultivate feelings of goodwill, kindness and warmth towards self and others

-- Meet difficult relationships with compassion
+• Meet difficult relationships with compassion

-- Teach self-compassion practices to patients, clients, students, and children
+• Teach self-compassion practices to patients, clients, students, and children

 Continued Professional Development (CPD)